Antonius Hulsius: Life

 On 16 January 1676 he accepted a full "ordinary" professorship at the university in Theology and Hebrew.
-He applied himself to his new duties with exceptional energy and zeal, and was rewarded with very considerable success.
+He applied himself to his new duties with energy and zeal, and was rewarded with considerable success.
 Nevertheless, as the intellectual currents in Protestant Theology departments moved on during the second half of the seventeenth century, he also became the target of intensifying criticism and satire from those who did not share his uncompromising religious approach.
-His final years were marked - and in the eyes of some "less conservative" commentators his reputation was scarred - by high-profile disputes against the covenanter from Franeker, Johannes Cocceius and the Cartesian controversialist, Abraham Heidanus.
+His final years were marked – and in the eyes of some "less conservative" commentators his reputation was scarred – by high-profile disputes against the covenanter from Franeker, Johannes Cocceius and the Cartesian controversialist, Abraham Heidanus.

 More than three centuries later, there is widespread respect and appreciation among scholars for his contributions to the study of Greek and Hebrew.
-It is also necessary to record that as a professor at Leyden University, he took a share in university and faculty administration.
+He also was a professor at Leyden University, where he took a share in university and faculty administration.
 He served as Dean of the Theology Faculty in 1680, and as Rector if the University Senate between 1683 and 1684.

 Sources differ as to the precise date of his death, but there is agreement that Antonius Hulsius died during February 1685.
 His funeral oration was delivered by Friedrich Spanheim.

 Personal

 Antonius Hulsius married Agnes Elisabeth Rumpf at the Hague in January 1945.
-The bride was the youngest of the seven children born to the physician Christian Rumpf (1580-1645) by his marriage to Agneta de Spina (1590-1649).
+The bride was the youngest of the seven children born to the physician Christian Rumpf (1580–1645) by his marriage to Agneta de Spina (1590–1649).
+The marriage was followed by the births of ten children, of whom at least eight lived long enough to be baptised at Breda.
 The daughters all died young, but four of the sons survived to adulthood.
 These all became theologians and/or church ministers.